-I keep premixed kosher salt and coarse pepper in a small cheese shaker for these purposes.
+I keep a bottle of premixed 50/50 kosher salt and coarse pepper in a small cheese shaker for these purposes.

 Let the meat continue to sit an additional 30 minutes after adding the rub.

 I hear a lot of folks saying they don't add anything to beef other than maybe salt and pepper since they want to taste just the beef and nothing else.
-No worries since my rub (purchase recipe here) compliments the beef very nicely and does a great job of bringing out the best in the beef.. the great beef flavor definitely shines through even when you use the seasoning liberally on the outside.
+No worries since both of my rubs complement the beef very nicely and does a great job of bringing out the best in the beef.. the great beef flavor definitely shines through even when you use the seasoning liberally on the outside.

-Once the meat is well seasoned with the salt/pepper mixture and has been sitting in the pan for about an hour total, it is ready to go on the smoker.
+Once the meat is well seasoned with the rub and has been sitting in the pan for about an hour total, it is ready to go on the smoker.